Photographic Retouching and Finishing

 XI.
 Other Course Information

-B. All assignments and projects are to be on time and demonstrate proficiency.
+B. All assignments and projects are to be submitted on time and demonstrate proficiency.

-C. Instructor will specify in their syllabus the approximate cost of materials over and above the lab fee.
+C. Instructors will specify in their syllabus the approximate cost of materials over and above the lab fee.

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.

 Oakton Community College is committed to maintaining a campus environment emphasizing the dignity and worth of all members of the community, and complies with all federal and state Title IX requirements.

 Resources and support for

 - victims of sexual misconduct

 Resources and support for LGBTQ+ students can be found at www.oakton.edu/lgbtq.

 Electronic video and/or audio recording is not permitted during class unless the student obtains written permission from the instructor.
 In cases where recordings are allowed, such content is restricted to personal use only.
 Any distribution of such recordings is strictly prohibited.
 Personal use is defined as use by an individual student for the purpose of studying or completing course assignments.